 If you have your VA disability appeal remanded, the BVA may tell the VARO to gather new evidence for your benefit claim.
-The VARO regularly does not gather all the evidence needed for a successful veterans disability benefit appeal.
+The VARO regularly does not gather all the evidence needed for a successful veterans disability benefits appeal.
 Because the VA has a duty to assist, the BVA is essentially saying that these records should have been included in the appeal.

 3. Consider New Evidence

-If you introduced new evidence during your VA disability benefit appeal, the BVA may remand your claim to consider the claim with the new evidence.
+If you introduced new evidence during your VA disability benefits appeal, the BVA may remand your claim to consider the claim with the new evidence.
 That means the VARO will have to reexamine the claim with the new evidence.
 You can expect the BVA to do this particularly if they feel the new evidence will affect the benefit claim.

 FAQ: BVA Remanded Decisions

 Q: Is a BVA remand always a bad thing?

 A: No. Often BVA remanded decisions happen because the BVA is recognizing the VARO made an error on your claim.
 Clients are often frustrated by BVA remanded decisions, but it’s just the way the VA operates.
 Remember, the VA disability appeals process is slow and you are going to need patience.

 Q: How long does a BVA remand take?